 When we really don’t feel like doing something, we find distractions.
 That’s why it’s important to minimize distractions as much as possible in your teen’s study space.
 Whether it’s with a privacy panel, in a separate room, or a quiet corner, these are all possible options to consider to create a small, secluded workspace.

-With its vibrant red tack board, this workstation can help your child concentrate on homework.
+With these office cubicles can help your child concentrate on homework.

 Some kids are very organized and bring home what they need from school to do their homework.
 On the other hand, some kids don’t pay attention or “forget” to bring home their school supplies to avoid doing their homework.
 For those kids, keep extra supplies in their desk at home, such as pencils, erasers, paper, and tablet charger to name a few.